atrocore/docs-old/modules/translations.md

 In the edit mode all the changes/translations can be still changed, and you may change also the `translate automatically` and `translated` checkboxes anyway you like.

 Please note, the option `Translate automatically` is available only for the languages, for which a translation rule is created.
 And a translation rule can be created only if the destination language is supported.
-E.g. Ukrainian is not available for translations via DeepL, so no translation rule can be created for it.
+E.g., Ukrainian is not available for translations via DeepL, so no translation rule can be created for it.
 For some languages the automated translation option may not be available.
-In order to enable it, you need to configure the **Translation rules** for this language.
+To enable it, you need to configure the **Translation rules** for this language.

 ### In-line edit mode